andrewhowdencom/docs.littleman.co/Websites/Evaluation.rst

 Requirements
 ------------
 # Get the scores from each given analysis tool

 Usability
 `````````
+- It it immediately clear what your website's primary purpose is?
 - Is the site still usable without JavaScript / does the site display a notice indicating it requires javascript?
 - Is the site usable in 95% of users browsers?
 - Does it display a notice for any browsers it is not usable in?